tanmay-pro/SimpleRA/README.md

 ```
 LOAD <table_name>
 ```
-- To successfully load a table, there should be a csv file names <table_name>.csv consisiting of comma-seperated integers in the data folder
+- To successfully load a table, there should be a CSV file named <table_name>.csv consisting of comma-separated integers in the data folder
 - None of the columns in the data file should have the same name
 - every cell in the table should have a value